dtreku/Pivot-N-Launch/DEPLOYMENT.md

 # Deployment Guide - PBL Pedagogy Tool

+**✅ DEPLOYMENT SUCCESSFUL** - Platform is fully operational at PNLToolkit.professordtreku.com

-This guide walks you through deploying the Pivot-and-Launch Project-Based Learning Platform to GitHub and Netlify with the custom domain PNLToolkit.professordtreku.com.
+This guide documents the successful deployment of the Pivot-and-Launch Project-Based Learning Platform to GitHub and Netlify with custom domain configuration.

 ## Prerequisites